Koi... Mil Gaya: Plot

 Raj resents Nisha's closeness to Rohit, bullying him and spreading a rumour that Raj and Nisha are getting married.
 The rumour upsets Nisha and Rohit, who is hurt because he thought Nisha was his girlfriend.
 Jadoo discovers that Rohit is disabled and uses his powers, derived from sunlight, to enhance Rohit's mental and intellectual ability.
-The next morning, Rohit has clear vision; a seventh-standard student, he later solves an oral tenth-standard mathematics problem (surprising his mathematics teacher and his school principal).
+The next morning, Rohit has clear vision; a seventh-standard student, he later solves a tenth-standard mathematics problem orally (surprising his mathematics teacher and his school principal) and also answers his computer teacher who always chided him for his disability and accidentally beats up Raj's gang too.

 Rohit's physical abilities increase to superhuman levels.
-Raj and his friends challenge Rohit and his friends to a basketball game.
-Rohit scores several baskets, and Raj and his friends begin to cheat; when the sun comes out, Jadoo helps Rohit and his friends win the game.
-Rohit tells Nisha that he loves her, and she returns his affection.
-Raj's friends confront Rohit's friends about the basketball game.
-Rohit's friends flee, dropping Jadoo.
+Raj's gang challenge Rohit and group to a basketball game.
+Rohit scores several baskets but Raj's gang begin to cheat; when the sun comes out, Jadoo helps Rohit's group win the game.
+Rohit confesses his love to Nisha and she reciprocates.
+Raj's gang confront Rohit's group about the basketball game.
+While fleeing the group accidentally drops Jadoo.
 Constable Chelaram Sukhwani sees Jadoo in a bag and calls for backup.
 Led by Inspector Khurshid Khan, they capture the bag; however, Rohit rescues Jadoo.
-Confronted by Raj and his friends, an angry Rohit overpowers them and the policemen arrive.
+Confronted by Raj's gang, an angry Rohit overpowers them and the policemen arrive.
 Jadoo is not in the bag; he had escaped when Chelaram was calling the other police officers.

 Khurshid, suspicious of Rohit, confronts him at his house with other officers.
 The police seize Jadoo and knock Rohit out.
-When he regains consciousness, Rohit catches up to the police cars in time to save Jadoo from being sent to the United States.
+When he regains consciousness, Rohit catches up to the police vans in time to save Jadoo from being sent to the United States.
 The flying saucer which he had summoned with his father's computer returns, and Rohit bids a sad farewell to Jadoo.
 When Jadoo leaves, Rohit reverts to his old self; this saves him from prosecution by the government, who congratulate him for his actions.

-Raj and his friends later harass Rohit, challenging him to kick a ball to them.
-Rohit angrily kicks the ball into Raj's face after Jadoo permanently returns his superpowers.
+Raj's gang later harass Rohit once again and insults Nisha too, challenging him to kick a ball to them.
+Rohit angrily kicks the ball into Raj's face and realises that Jadoo has permanently returned his superpowers.
 Rohit and Nisha thank Jadoo, and get married.